fynv/ThrustRTC/docs/README.md

 # ThrustRTC - Quick Start Guide

-There will be a long time before ThrustRTC is properly documented.
+There could be a long time before ThrustRTC can be "properly" documented, with every API covered.
+That is not the aim of this document.

-ThrustRTC is "multilingual", there is a C++ library at its core, a wrapper layer for Python users, and there will be wrapper layers for C# and Java as well in the future.
+ThrustRTC is "multilingual".
+There is a C++ library at its core, a wrapper layer for Python users, and there will be wrapper layers for C# and Java as well in the future.
 Therefore, documenting every detail will be a huge effort.
 However, thanks to [Thrust](https://thrust.github.io/doc/index.html), most of the core logics of the algorithms are already explained.
-ThrustRTC is following very similar logics as Thrust, so we can just focus on the differences here.
+Algorithm interfaces of ThrustRTC is following very similar logics as Thrust's, so we can focus more on the differences here, which is mostly about the infrastructures.

 ## Introduction